In this tutorial, we will discuss Python arrays and how they are different from the Python list. We will also cover some

-In the above code, we imported the array module in our program, then using that array module we create an array containing elements [1,2,3,4].
+In the above code, we imported the array module into our program.
+Next, using the array module, we create an array containing elements [1,2,3,4].
 In the above example, we have given ‘d’ as a type code that represents the data type of the elements.

 Array Type codes in Python:

 When we create an array, we need to pass a Unicode and a list of elements to the array () method.
-The Unicode decide the data type of all the elements and all the element data type should match the type code.
+The Unicode decides the data type of all the elements, and the data type should match the type code.

 array.array(‘Type code or UniCode’ , [list of items] )

 With the array module, we can only create an array of numeric elements.